beniamine3155/Intermediate_Python/README.md

 - Apply **set comprehensions** to build sets while automatically removing duplicate entries.
 - Leverage **conditional logic (`if`) within comprehensions** to filter data on-the-fly.
 - Avoid common errors by using the **`get()` method** to safely access dictionary values.
+- Understand how to create and use generators using yield and yield from for efficient, lazy data processing.
+- Learn to write memory-friendly code and generate values on-the-fly, including infinite data streams and custom iterators.

 ---